 How do I register for the CLT?

 Registration is made through an online account with the CLT.
-Registrants choose the date and location they prefer from our lists, fill out a brief student profile, and pay online to complete their registration.
+Registrants choose the date they prefer, fill out a brief student profile, and pay online to complete their registration.

 Our step-by-step guide:

 - Go to the account registration page to create an account.
 If you already have an account, log into your account.

 - Once you are logged in, select ‘Register for a Test’ and select the test type you would like.

 - Select a test date from the drop-down menu.